Clifford Meth: Career

+In 2020, Meth announced on his personal blog that Aardwolf Publishing had dissolved and that he planned fulfilling any outstanding orders.

 Charitable work

 In 2008, Meth established the Dave & Paty Cockrum Scholarship at the Joe Kubert School of Cartoon and Graphic Art.
 In 2010, Meth founded the Kars4Kids Literacy Program, which has made significant contributions to such universities as Seton Hall University.

 On numerous occasions Meth has spearheaded campaigns to raise money and awareness for financially challenged comics’ creators, including Gene Colan, William Messner-Loebs and Dave Simons.